verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

    </div>
    {{< /clipboard >}}

-The ingress in this case utilizes the wildcard DNS service [nip.io](https://nip.io/) to create an address, that will forward requests to the OpenSearch or OpenSearch Dashboards ClusterIP services.
+In this case, the ingress uses the wildcard DNS service [nip.io](https://nip.io/) to create an address, that will forward requests to the OpenSearch or OpenSearch Dashboards ClusterIP services.

-## Cert-Manager
+## cert-manager

-If you have installed cert-manager, you can utilize it to generate the required certificates for OpenSearch, which are used to secure transport-layer traffic (node-to-node communication within your cluster) and REST-layer traffic (communication between a client and a node within your cluster).
+If you have installed cert-manager, then you can use it to generate the required certificates for OpenSearch, which are used to secure transport-layer traffic (node-to-node communication within your cluster) and REST-layer traffic (communication between a client and a node within your cluster).
 TLS is optional for the REST layer and mandatory for the transport layer.

 The following instructions to create certificates assume:

-1. Cert Manager is installed, and a ClusterIssuer named `my-cluster-issuer` has been created.
+- cert-manager is installed and a ClusterIssuer named `my-cluster-issuer` has been created.
-2. OpenSearch operator is installed in the `logging` namespace.
+- The OpenSearch operator is installed in the `logging` namespace.
-3. The organization for the certificate is `myOrg`.
+- The organization for the certificate is `myOrg`.

-### Create Admin Certificate for OpenSearch
+### Create admin certificate for OpenSearch

-Apply the following `Certificate` resource to create the admin Certificate for OpenSearch.
+Apply the following `Certificate` resource to create the admin certificate for OpenSearch.
 This will create the admin certificate in the `opensearch-admin-cert` secret.

 {{< clipboard >}}
 <div class="highlight">